yadavraganu/SQL-Problem-Solving/Leet-Code-Hard.md

             ELSE MAX(PLATFORM)
         END AS PLATFORM,
         SUM(AMOUNT) AS AMOUNT
-    FROM SPENDING
+    FROM SPENDS
     GROUP BY USER_ID, SPEND_DATE
 ),
 DATEANDPLATFORMS AS (
-    SELECT DISTINCT SPEND_DATE, 'desktop' AS PLATFORM FROM SPENDING UNION ALL
+    SELECT DISTINCT SPEND_DATE, 'desktop' AS PLATFORM FROM SPENDS UNION ALL
-    SELECT DISTINCT SPEND_DATE, 'mobile' FROM SPENDING
+    SELECT DISTINCT SPEND_DATE, 'mobile' AS PLATFORM FROM SPENDS UNION ALL
-    UNION ALL
-    SELECT DISTINCT SPEND_DATE, 'both' FROM SPENDING
+    SELECT DISTINCT SPEND_DATE, 'both' AS PLATFORM FROM SPENDS )
-)
 SELECT
     DP.SPEND_DATE,